U.S. stock index futures signal higher open

 * Dow down 0.03 pct, S&P down 0.1 pct, Nasdaq down 0.04 pct (Updates to late afternoon)

-LONDON, March 8 U.S. stock index futures pointed to a higher open on Wall Street on Friday, with traders citing expectations of a further pick-up in U.S. employment data that may buoy equity markets.

-The futures for the S&P 500 rose 0.3 percent, while the Dow Jones futures advanced 0.4 percent and the Nasdaq 100 futures gained 0.3 percent.
+PARIS, March 7 U.S. stock index futures pointed to a higher open on Wall Street on Thursday, with futures for the S&P 500 up 0.16 percent, Dow Jones futures up 0.18 percent and Nasdaq 100 futures up 0.28 percent at 0948 GMT.

-The publication of U.S. non-farm payrolls employment data at 1330 GMT will be a key event for many investors on Friday.

-Employers are expected to have added 160,000 jobs to their payrolls last month, picking up slightly from January's 157,000 count, according to a Reuters survey of economists.
+* European shares edged up and the euro hovered near three-month lows against the dollar on expectations the European Central Bank could point to future policy easing following its rate-setting meeting on Thursday.

+* The ECB is expected to hold its interest rates at a record low of 0.75 percent, and investors will be seeking clues about whether the euro zone's central bank is moving towards another cut in rates.

 * Dow down 0.03 pct, S&P down 0.1 pct, Nasdaq down 0.04 pct (Updates to late afternoon)